-Methods and procedures: (establishing and /or reviewing) University expenditures : (incurring expense es, establishing and/or controlling budgets) V. on department, institution, or public; results of e ssibility of error detection; probable effects of errors errors as measured in cash losses, injury to others, facilities, or significant inconvenience to others; access the could compromise the institution's position.
-In light of the above description, describe briefly y: A. Those tasks in which serious errors are mos t likely to be made: B. The scope and likely consequences of the m ost serious errors: VI.
-INTERRELATIONSHIPS - Level of human into may be associated as well as basic human relation eraction: types of persons with whom the incumbent ons skills required.
-A. Contacts within the University: Position or Title of Persons Contacted Nature of Contacts
+Methods and procedures: (establishing and/or reviewing)

+University expenditures : (incurring expenses s, establishing and/or controlling budgets) V. on department, institution, or public; results of er cilities, or significant inconvenience to others; access In light of the above description, describe briefly : A. Those tasks in which serious errors are most likely to be made: VI.
+B. The scope and likely consequences of the most serious errors: INTERRELATIONSHIPS - Level of human interaction: types of persons with whom the incumbent may be associated as well as basic human relations skills required.
+A. Contacts within the University: , Position or Title of Persons Contacted Nature of Contacts